-Resembling an ink wash painting, Arashiyama in the western outskirt of Kyoto has long been a favourite escape of the Japanese elites.
+Resembling an ink wash painting, Arashiyama in the western outskirt of Kyoto has long been a favorite escape of the Japanese elites.
 Since the Heian period, the nobles came here to unwind from the hustle of the city.
 Today, foreign and domestic tourists flock here to see the evergreen bamboo groves of Arashiyama, as well as to find serenity at Tenryūji – a temple with a stunning mountain backdrop.

 The history of Arashiyama (嵐山, “storming mountain”) and the adjoining Sagano dates back to the Heian period when the Japanese imperial family and court started building retreats along the base of Mount Arashiyama.
-Perhaps, a beautiful natural setting and close proximity to the capital city were the reasons why this place became the noble’s favourite relaxation spot.
+Perhaps, a beautiful natural setting and close proximity to the capital city were the reasons why this place became the noble’s favorite relaxation spot.
 In later years, the retired Emperor Go-Saga had many cherry trees from Mt.
 Yoshino replanted here, making the area one of Kyoto’s most popular hanami spots.

 Since planning my trip to Kyoto, I have always wanted to visit the bamboo groves in Arashiyama.
 Along with the torii tunnels of Fushimi Inari and the magnificent Kinkaku-ji, it belongs to one of the city’s most iconic sights.
 But no matter how often I saw this forest in photos, the real thing is more dreamlike than I could imagine.